Error 403 in Web Scraping: 7 Easy Solutions and Examples

 }

-For the best results, you must randomize UAs.
-Read our tutorial on User Agents in Python to learn how to do that.
+For the best results, you must randomize User Agents.
+Read our tutorial on setting User Agents in Python to learn how to do that.

-When making requests with web clients like Python Requests and Selenium, the default headers don't include all the regular data that websites expect to be included in a user's request.
-That'll make you stand out as a suspicious request, leading to a potential 403 web scraping error triggered by WAFs like Imperva.
+When making requests with web clients like Python's Requests or headless browsers like Selenium, the default headers don't include all the standard data that websites expect in a user's request.
+That'll make your request stand out as suspicious, leading to a 403 status code or a 403 web scraping error triggered by WAFs like Imperva.

-For example, these are the Python Requests' default headers:
+For example, these are Python Requests' default headers:

 Output